9 Signs You’re Not Getting Enough Calcium

 You turn your nose up at tofu

 If you’re a meat lover, tofu probably never comes close to your mouth—but it might be time to rethink that.
 Not only is this Asian staple packed with protein, it contains more than 40 percent of your daily value of calcium.
-And studies have shown a correlation between eating soy products and stronger bones, especially among Asian women.
-If you don’t (or can’t) eat a lot of dairy, tofu is a great way to up your calcium intake—so add some to your meals, and while you’re at it, eat more of of these other foods that are rich in calcium.
+And studies have shown a correlation between eating soy products and stronger bones, especially among Asian women, according to the International Osteoporosis Foundation.
+If you don’t (or can’t) eat a lot of dairy, tofu is a great way to up your calcium intake—so add some to your meals, and while you’re at it, eat more of these other foods that are rich in calcium.

 You broke a bone in a seemingly minor accident